Green Eggs and Ham (TV series)

-Green Eggs and Ham, also known as Green Eggs and Ham: The Second Serving for its second and final season, is an American animated comedy adventure streaming television series loosely based on the 1960 Dr. Seuss book of the same title for Warner Bros.
-Animation and Netflix.
+Green Eggs and Ham, also known as Green Eggs and Ham: The Second Serving for its second season, is an American animated comedy adventure television series developed by Jared Stern and produced by Warner Bros.
+Animation for Netflix.
+It is based on the 1960 Dr. Seuss book of the same title.

 The first season premiered on November 8, 2019 on Netflix.
 The series has received critical acclaim for its animation, humor, story and voice acting.
-In December 2019, Netflix ordered a second season, titled Green Eggs and Ham: The Second Serving, which was released on April 8, 2022, and is a loose adaptation of The Butter Battle Book.
+In December 2019, Netflix announced a second season, entitled Green Eggs and Ham: The Second Serving, which was released on April 8, 2022, and is a loose adaptation of The Butter Battle Book.